-Engage has received generous support through the Cultural Recovery Fund administered by Arts Council England and Paul Hamlyn Foundation for core costs and sector support.
+Engage has received generous support from the Paul Hamlyn Foundation for core costs and sector support.
 As a result, we are delighted to offer small grants for individual and organisational members of Engage between £500-£1000 and will be announcing training in January.
-Activity in England is supported through the Cultural Recovery Fund.
-Activity in Scotland, Wales and Northern Ireland is supported by Paul Hamlyn Foundation.

 Ten micro grants of £500 and ten micro grants of £1000 will be made for grant activity which takes place between 27 January and 22 March 2021.
 Individual freelance members may apply for a micro grant of £500.
 Organisational members may apply for a micro grant of £500 or £1000.
 The grant is to enable them to try new ways of working, to adapt working practices or to develop existing plans.

 The closing date for applications is 10am on Monday 18 January 2021.

 You can find out more about becoming an Engage member at engage.org/membership

 In order for Engage to respond to the needs of its members, the micro grants will support self-determined activity which members feel is critical to support and develop their practice within learning and engagement in the visual arts at this time.
 Examples of activity which the micro grant could be spent on include:

 - creation of a online art resource or creative art resource for home use;

 - extending the use of an existing online art resource or creative art resource for home use;

 - evaluating the use of an existing online art resource or creative art resource for home use;

 - commissioning a freelance artist or educator to deliver an arts activity;